30 Best Restaurants in Canggu

 Dessert Places You Need to Try in Canggu

-I had to add these places to the list because they were so good even though I wouldn’t technically consider them restaurants.
+I had to add these places to the list because they were so good, even though I wouldn’t technically consider them restaurants.
 Here are a few dessert places in Canggu that you need to check out.

 Dang!
-Cookies – Berawa
+Cookies – Canggu, Pererenan, Tibubeneng, Seminyak

 Dang!
 Cookies are so good, make sure you go on the first day of your trip so you can return every day after.
-I had this on my list but somehow we didn’t end up going until the end of our trip which meant we only got to go once!
+I had this on my list from the beginning, but somehow we didn’t end up going until the end of our trip, which meant we only got to go once!
 That was probably good for my budget, but I will never stop craving these cookies.
-They aren’t overly sweet with sugary icing like many cookie places these days.
-At Dang!
-Cookies they are focused on the rich, velvety flavors of a really good cookie.
-They are served soft and warm so they melt in your mouth.
-They had a chocolate peanut butter cookie that was to die for and their vegan cookies were delicious too.

 Eight cookies from Dang!
 Cookies